This post may contain affiliate links.

 Finding a veterinarian

 We’re lucky to have friends and family all over the United States that we can call on to ask for recommendations.
 Most of them are dog owners and have veterinarians that they use and trust.
-As our extended family of full time RVers grow, we can also call on them for recommendations.
+As our extended family of full time RVers grew, we could also call on them for recommendations.
 If you’re just getting started and don’t know anyone in the area, Google is a great resource because you can read reviews.

 Keep in mind that vets are licensed in the state in which they practice, and we’ve been told that getting a prescription filled across state lines can be tricky.